skolson/sqlcipher-openssl-build/README.md

     - Visual Studio 2019 Community Edition
     - Mingw64 using MSYS2 and a variety of installed MSYS2 packages
     - Android 64 bit (arm64_v8a, x86_64) builds using NDK 21.3.6528147 (r20b)
+    - Android 64 bit (arm64_v8a, x86_64) builds using NDK 22.1.7171670 (r21b)
+    - Openssl 1.1.k and earlier has an issue with android NDK r22 and later.
+See [OpenSSL Github pull 13694](https://github.com/openssl/openssl/pull/13694).
+The current 3.0.0 beta has the required fix.
+So to use the newer NDK versions, use 3.x of openssl.
+The fix is also backported and merged, so should be available in 1.1.1l or later.
 - Linux builds on Ubuntu are working
     - linuxX64 using gcc toolchain
     - Android 64 bit (arm64_v8a, x86_64) builds using NDK 21.3.6528147 (r20b)